Ten Minute Alibi

 Ten Minute Alibi is a 1935 British crime film directed by Bernard Vorhaus and starring Phillips Holmes, Aileen Marson and Theo Shall.
-It was made at Beaconsfield Studios.
-The film's sets were designed by the art director Andrew Mazzei.
-It is an adaptation of the Ten Minute Alibi by Anthony Armstrong.
+It was written by Vera Allinson and Michael Hankinson, adapted from the 1933 play Ten Minute Alibi by Anthony Armstrong.

+Plot

+When Colin Derwent's fiancée Betty is lured to Paris by the evil Philip Sevilla, Derwent dreams the plot of a perfect murder, which he then puts into practice.